sftpgo/docs/docs/tutorials/lets-encrypt-certificate.md

 sudo -E su - sftpgo -m -s /bin/bash -c 'sftpgo acme run -c /etc/sftpgo'
 ```

 If this command completes successfully, you are done.
 The SFTPGo service will take care of the automatic renewal of certificates for the configured domains.
-Make sure that the `sftpgo` system user can read and write to `/var/lib/sftpgo/certs` directory otherwise the certificate renewal will fail.
+The certificates are stored in the database: HTTPS is enabled automatically on the HTTP bindings, and the FTP and WebDAV services use the same certificate when none is configured for them.
+The sections below, which point the bindings at certificate files, apply to certificates obtained with `lego`.

 ## Enable HTTPS for SFTPGo Web UI and REST API